astrojoanna/implode/README.md

 17. `bouncing`                is bouncing included as a collision outcome? (logical)
 18. `COR`                     coefficient of restitution for bouncing collisions (float)
 19. `fragmentation`           is fragmentation included as a collision outcome? (logical)
+20. `dmmax`                   collisional acceleration parameter, minimum relative change of the target mass in a sticking collision (float)
 20. `initial_vel_disp_factor` multiplier of the initial velocities (float, 1 corresponds to the virial equilibrium)
 21. `init_free_fall`          initialize the radial velocity component with free-fall/terminal speed velocity? (logical)
 22. `output_freq`             number of timesteps between outputs (integer)